 You Need A Plan

 You need to retrain your body how you want it to move, that is where a combination of static stretching, dynamic stretching and/or foam rolling with some mobility or activation drills afterwards come in.
-The stretching or foam rolling give you a temporary window where your joint is able to move more.
-Next you need to teach your brain and body how to control that new found range so that makes it a more long term gain.
+The stretching or foam rolling gives you a temporary window where your joint is able to move more.
+Next, you need to teach your brain and body how to control that newfound range so that makes it a more long term gain.